-The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
+The pharmacy was based in a supermarket.
+It had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
 There was a sink available in the dispensary and consultation room with hot and cold running water with sanitiser to allow for hand washing.
-Medicines were stored on the shelves in a generic and alphabetical manner.
+Medicines were stored in drawers and on shelves in a generic and alphabetical manner.

 The consultation room was clean, tidy and professionally presented.
-Patient confidential information was kept securely in locked cabinets.
+Patient information was left out on the side during the inspection and pharmacy staff agreed to address this.
 The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.